 Short Calendar Profit/Loss = Credit – Time Value of Far, Short Option

-To understand the profit and loss potential of a calendar spread, you must understand what affects the time value of the option.
+To understand the profit and loss potential of a calendar spread, understand what affects the time value of the option.
 The option premium consists of both a time value plus any intrinsic value, which is the amount by which the option is in the money.
 When an option is out of the money, then the option premium consists entirely of time value.
 However, the time value quickly declines to 0 as the option moves more out-of-the-money.
 On the other hand, an option that is well into the money also has little time value, because the option premium depends more on the intrinsic value.
 Especially for out-of-the-money options, time value will be proportional to the amount of time remaining until expiration, since a longer time increases the probability that the option can finish in the money.

 The profit or loss of a calendar spread will depend on the time value of the component options.
 Time value, in turn, depends on the volatility of the underlying asset, which will affect supply and demand, which is the ultimate price setter.
 Intrinsic value, on the other hand, will always be determined by the difference in the price of the underlying and the strike price; intrinsic value will never be less than that because arbitrageurs will keep trading the stock and the option until the intrinsic value at least equals the difference between the price of the underlying and the strike price of the option.
-For this reason, there is a certain amount of risk in a calendar spread that is not present in a vertical spread, because in a vertical spread, all the options expire in the same month, so potential profits and losses can be calculated from the strike prices and the price of the underlying.
-Of course, traders try to estimate what the time value of the back month option will be when the front month option expires by looking at what the time value is for options that have the same time until expiration when the spread is set up.
+For this reason, there is some risk in a calendar spread that is not present in a vertical spread, because in a vertical spread, all the options expire in the same month, so potential profits and losses can be calculated from the strike prices and the price of the underlying.
+Of course, traders try to estimate what the time value of the back month option will be when the front month option expires by looking at what the time value is for options with the same time until expiration when the spread is set up.
 But because supply and demand change continually, the estimated time value and the actual time value may differ significantly.

 As the price of the underlying moves away from the strike of a long calendar spread, losses will be incurred, but the reasons for the losses will differ, depending on whether the underlying price declines or increases.
-When the underlying price declines, then the time value of both options will tend to 0, the further the price of the underlying moves out-of-the-money.
-When the price increases, then time value also declines to 0, because options that have high intrinsic value have little time value, so the short and long option will cancel each other out, leaving only the debit as the loss for establishing the spread.
+When the underlying price declines, the time value of both options tend to 0, the further the price of the underlying moves out-of-the-money.
+When the price increases, then time value also declines to 0, because options with high intrinsic value have little time value, so the short and long option will cancel each other out, leaving only the debit as the loss for establishing the spread.

 For the short calendar spread, the opposite would occur, since the long position's gain or loss will be equal to the short position's loss or gain, respectively.
 The short position will be long the front month and short the back month.
 When the underlying price is low or high, then the time value of both options will be 0; if the price is low, then both options have little or no value; when the price is high, then the short and long options cancel each other, leaving only the credit received for establishing the short calendar spread.
 If the price of the underlying equals the strike price of the near option at expiration, then the short position's long option expires worthless, leaving only the short option, so the amount of money that must be paid to offset the short option must be subtracted from the credit received.
 Just as the maximum profit cannot be determined for the long position, so the maximum loss cannot be determined for the short position and for the same reason, since the time value of the far option at the expiration of the near option cannot be known when the spread is set up.